urbantrout/docs/en/fields.md

 If you’re running a multi-language site with Craft you have the option to mark the field as translatable.

-If that setting is checked, the field’s values will be stored on a per-site basis.
-Otherwise, the values will always be copied across all sites.
+If that setting is checked, the field’s values are stored on a per-site basis.
+Otherwise, the values are always copied across all sites.

 ## Field Types